tylertreat/BoomFilters/README.md

 Scalable Bloom Filters are useful for cases where the size of the data set isn't known a priori and memory constraints aren't of particular concern.
 For situations where memory is bounded, consider using Inverse or Stable Bloom Filters.

+The core parts of this implementation were originally written by Jian Zhen as discussed in [Benchmarking Bloom Filters and Hash Functions in Go](http://zhen.org/blog/benchmarking-bloom-filters-and-hash-functions-in-go/).

 ### Usage

 ```go